Merrell Moab 3 Mid Waterproof (Men's) · โ˜… 4.2 Best Budget Check price on Amazon →

 Why you should trust this review

-I purchased this pair at full price through a regional outdoor co-op in summer 2025.
-Merrell had no editorial input and provided no sample.
-I have personally rotated through three generations of Moabs starting with the original in 2010, so the long-arc context is grounded in real wear, not press releases.
+I bought this pair at full price through a regional outdoor co op in summer 2025, and Merrell had no editorial input and provided no sample.
+I have personally rotated through three generations of Moabs starting with the original back in 2010, so the long arc context here is grounded in real wear across more than a decade, not a press release or a single season impression.

-Fit and comfort: this is why people keep buying Moabs
+Fit and comfort: why people keep buying Moabs

 Traction: Vibram TC5+ holds the line